jutkko/copy-pasta/README.md

 <img src="/figures/how-it-works.png" width="750">

+The communicatin between the machines and the storage server is done in `SSL`, so we can assume that it is relatively safe.

 We can see that the things you copy into `copy-pasta` gets stored in plain text on the storage server.
-So the weakest link here will be the security of your backend store.
+The weakest link here will be the security of your backend store.
 Take S3 as an example, if your bucket is private and you haven't told anyone what your `ACCESSKEY` and `SECRETACCESSKEY`, you should be pretty safe.
 On the other hand, if the backend store is either public of compromised, the content copied to `copy-pasta` is in danger.

 In general it is **not** advised to copy confidential content to `copy-pasta`, `copy-pasta` is also **not** responsible for keeping the content secure.
 But if